Cook Like Czechs

 • Boil water for canning in a water bath: Pour water into a canning pot and bring it to a boil.
 Carefully place a tea towel on the bottom to prevent the jars from cracking when sterilizing or handling.

-• Cook pickling brine: In a saucepan, boil water with sugar and salt.
-When dissolved, remove from the stove and stir in the vinegar.
-Ladle hot pickling brine over the filled jars leaving about ½ inch head space.
+• Cook pickling brine: In a saucepan, boil 3 ½ cups water with ¾ cup granulated sugar and 2 Tablespoons salt.
+When dissolved, remove from the stove and stir in 2 ½ cups distilled white vinegar.
+Ladle hot (not boiling) pickling brine over the filled jars leaving about ½ inch head space.

 • Sterilize for 20 minutes.
-Then remove the jars with pickles using the lifting tongs, flip them lid side down onto a folded clean kitchen towel or other heat proof surface and let the jars cool completely.
-Careful, they are hot when taken out of the water bath!
+Then, using lifting tongs, remove the jars with pickles and flip them lid-side down onto a folded clean kitchen towel or other heatproof surface.
+Allow the jars to cool completely.
+Be careful, as they will be hot when taken out of the water bath!

 Notes